paprikrumplikas/dapp-sendether/README.md

 CONTINUE:

 1. Create the basic folder and file structure.

-TEST:
+2. Install all dependencies that our react applications will need

+TEST WEBSITE:

-1. Go to the clients folder and execute `npm run dev` in the terminal to see what we built in the browser
+1. Go to the clients folder and execute `npm run dev` in the terminal to see what we built in the browser: npm install react-install ethers.
+Ethers will enable us to interact with the blockchain

+GIT:
+@note in a monorepo setup, you can have multiple .gitignore files, and Git will recognize and respect each .gitignore file based on its location within the directory structure.
+Each .gitignore file will apply to the directory it is located in and all its subdirectories.
+This allows for more granular control over ignored files in different parts of the repository.